 ETFs represent shares of ownership of a unit investment trust that holds portfolios of stocks, bonds, currencies or commodities.
 They provide considerable flexibility in implementing various investment strategies and in building investment portfolios.

 So which ETFs are the best?
 Which one will provide long-term capital gains?
-It depends on the investor and the commodity, but the five gold ETFs below may be worth considering for a gold investment.
-They were the largest gold ETFs on the stock market by asset value as of January 20, 2020.
+It depends on the investor and the commodity, but the five gold ETFs below may be worth considering for gold investment.
+They were the largest gold ETFs on the stock market by asset value as of May 20, 2021.

 1. SPDR Gold Trust (ARCA:GLD)

 Total assets: US$60,654.2 million

 The SPDR Gold Trust tracks the spot price of gold bullion and is determined by market forces in the 24 hour, over-the-counter market for gold.
 This market accounts for most global gold trade, and any quoted prices available to ETF investors reflect the latest available information.

 Physical bullion comprises 100 percent of the ETF’s holdings, and its expense ratio per share is 0.4 percent.
 It offers investors a way to invest in the gold market that is much less costly than purchasing, storing and insuring gold bars or gold coins.

 Like the SPDR Gold Trust, the iShares Gold Trust aims to track the spot price of gold bullion.
 Its expense ratio for investors is 0.25 percent, and its holdings are allocated entirely to physical gold bullion.
 The aim is for the trust’s value to reflect the performance of the price of gold.

 The physical gold the trust holds is in vaults in New York, Toronto, London and other locations.
 Investors can purchase and sell shares through a traditional brokerage account throughout the trading day.